netgen/ezplatform-site-api/docs/introduction/index.rst

 - ``Location``

-  Site ``Location`` is very similar to Repository Location, but the objects it aggregates objects come from Site API and not from Repository.
+  Site ``Location`` is very similar to Repository Location, but the objects it aggregates are Site API objects instead of Repository objects.
 It also provides methods for simple tree traversal.
   Example usage from Twig:

   .. code-block:: twig